ferdyhape/Simple-Ecommerce-Google-Auth/README.md

 Campus: ``` Politeknik Negeri Malang ```

 ## :pushpin: Description
-This repository was created to fulfill the Tugas 6 assignment in the Independent Fullstack Web Developer Study program by GITS.id partner, MSIB Batch 4.
+- This repository was created to fulfill the Tugas 6 assignment in the Independent Fullstack Web Developer Study program by GITS.id partner, MSIB Batch 4.
+- You can use the login with google feature **if you have GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET from after creating a google cloud account and it has been set for authentication (settings on .env)**

 ## :open_book: How To Use
 1. Clone this repository
     ```
     git clone https://github.com/ferdyhape/latihan_minibos_gits.git
     ```
 2. Copy paste **.env.example** file and rename as **.env**
 3. Adjust the database name in the env file on **DB_DATABASE**

 3. Generate Key
     ```
     php artisan key:generate
     ```
 4. Install dependencies
     ```
     composer install
     ```
-5. Migrate the tables
+5. Generate mirror link
     ```
+    php artisan storage:link
+    ```
+6. Migrate the tables
+    ```
     php artisan migrate
     ```

-6. Insert the data from seeder to database
+7. Insert the data from seeder to database
     ```
     php artisan db:seed
     ```

-7. Start the server
+8. Start the server
     ```
     php artisan serve
     ```

-8. Login with this crediential
+9. Login with this crediential

     - If you want to use admin role (can dashboard access):